agualabs/webpage/src/pages/products/index.md

         very aware of these common traps and put product and value creation first.
     - image: /img/results_value.png
+      header: Speed, flexibility and quality
       text: >
         Better understanding of the customer can only result in better products if the new learnings are implemented.
 This requires a scalabe and maintanable IT architecture with continuous integration and development.
         Automated tests guarantee quality and inforce trust in the processes.
     - image: /img/speed_quality.png
+      header: Passion, accountability and ownership
       text: >
         We believe that each party involved in the creation of a product needs to invest themself seriously.
     - image: /img/win_win.png
+      header: Win-win relations only
       text: >
         Life is too short to work with peoples you do not share common values with.
 Relations should benefit all parties involved.
 Initially parties